When I was in elementary school, I was amazed at how mum could type on the computer without looking down at her fingers.

 The culture of our era is obsessed with instant results.
 We want quality, and we want it now.

-Most people want to eat well and look good, but aren’t willing to spend the time to cook and exercise.
+Most people want to be healthy and look good, but aren’t willing to spend the time to cook and exercise.

-Retail traders want to make money from their laptops anywhere in the world, but lose interest when they realize it’s going to take at least a year to do it.
+Retail traders want to make money from their laptops anywhere in the world, but lose interest when they realize it’s going to take at least a few years to do it.

 Sadly, we’ve come to demand quality results while at the same time not being willing to invest in the processes that produce them.